JBlitzar/speek/README.md

 - Each board is self-contained and can be used on its own.
 However, they can also all be used together.

+I made this project to get into audio systems!
+I've visited some hi-fi listening rooms, and I thought it was really cool.
+But I think the speaker industry is way overpriced.
+People commonly pay several thousand dollars for nice speaker systems!
+I wanted to build one myself for a few hundred.
+It might not be as high-fidelity, but it'll be my own, which is pretty cool.
+And you or I probably wouldn't be able to hear the difference.

 **Right now, enclosure design is out of scope.
 This repo holds just the boards, and the boards are complete**

 ## \[Please Read\] Where do I find everything?
 AKA checklist